|

 grow very high in the trees and trail pendently towards the jungle floor

 as a hanging vine.
-Technically the species is known as a scandent
+Scientifically the species is known as a scandent

-that grows with the blades close to the host tree.
+that grows with the stem and frequently the blades held close to the host tree.

 Philodendron hederaceum is a member of Philodendron section